Kittitat-13amrung/CC2/README.md

-# Creatuve-Coding-Two
+# Creative-Coding-Two

-This is a test
+This is all the stuff for John Montayne.